The

 And even though you may change fret positions, or, change keys, or modes; wherever your hand is, it is there at, or one fret away from some Shape.

-Importantly, as we've said, our method will give you the sense of coming back here and moving through all of the diagrams, from the "markers-out"!
+Importantly, as we've said, our method will give you the sense of moving through all of the diagrams, from the "markers-out"!

 Details of What's in the Book(s)